mdod/Turbo/README.md

 * :city_sunrise: `$holidays [country code]` - Gets upcoming holiday info for country
 * :electric_plug: `$githubuser <username>` - Gets information about a GitHub user
 * :performing_arts: `$generatename [gender]` - Generates a random name
+* :black_joker: `$hearthinfo` - Get information about the latest version of Hearthstone

 # Development
 You can fork this project and change things to make it your own, using the foundations that it is built upon.
 You should read the [documentation](http://discordpy.readthedocs.io/en/latest/api.html#client) for discord.py to learn more about the methods that can be used.